Online Colleges for Hospitality & Culinary Professions

-Hospitality & Culinary Arts Degree Programs and Careers
+Hospitality and Culinary Arts Degree Programs and Careers

 It's obvious why on-the-job training is crucial in the culinary arts: to learn how to wield a knife, you have to practice using it in the kitchen.
 But getting formal training at one of the culinary arts colleges can give you the edge you need to land that kitchen job.
 Associate degree programs teach you the basics of food preparation and presentation, while bachelor's degree programs include courses in advanced techniques.

-Once you've earned your degree, you'll be in great shape to land a hospitality & culinary arts job, such as chef or head cook, lodging manager, or food service manager.
-In 2009, according to the Bureau of Labor Statisticss, lodging managers earned $53,500 annually, while food service managers earned $51,400.
+Once you've earned your degree, you'll be in great shape to land a hospitality and culinary arts job, such as chef or head cook, lodging manager, or food service manager.
+In 2009, according to the Bureau of Labor Statistics, lodging managers earned $53,500 annually, while food service managers earned $51,400.

 Online classes can offer students the flexibility to juggle school work with their personal lives or provide a learning environment that they feel more comfortable with.
 Below is one students story as to why they decided to take online classes to pursue their dream of working in the hospitality and travel industry.

 "A college degree is something so much more that a piece of paper.
 It is someone's willingness to commit to bettering their life.
-Each person has their own unique story as to why they are attending school and what finally pushed them to do so.
 For me, it took one life jarring incident to get serious.
 Now, I have not had an easy go at life.
-I spent most of my childhood moving from one place to the next, every six months or so.
-My mother and I were in and out of campgrounds, motels, and the homes of friends.
 My childhood was anything but stable and most of that was my mothers' inability to hold a job.

 I learned many things through my mothers' trials and tribulations.
-For one, I wanted to be a polar opposite of her.
-I craved a steady job and income.
+For one, I craved a steady job and income.
 I did not want to have to worry about finances, day in and day out.
 I've also learned the importance of a degree and just how much farther in life that can get you.
-My mom had a brilliant mind and was more knowledgeable than most.
-Unfortunately, she did not have that one piece of paper that enables so many others to get great jobs; a college degree.
-However, I did not have the realization as to how much knowledge my mother had passed on to me until, October 21, 2012.

 When I elected to go back to school, I knew I was not going to be able to go to a conventional college.
-So, I chose the University of Phoenix.
+So, I chose online classes.
 This allows me to be able to attend school full time and to be able to provide the finances needed in this society.
 I have been a chef for eight years and I know that it is time to discover a new outlet.
-So, with the help of the University of Phoenix, I am pursuing a degree in Business Management with an emphasis on Tourism and Hospitality.
+So I am pursuing a degree in Business Management with an emphasis on Tourism and Hospitality.
 I am someone with a lot of drive and a very intense work ethic.
-There is nothing in life I cannot concur and a college education is going to be one of my biggest assets.
-Before my mother passed away, my goal was to be anything but her.
-Now, my goal is to be the best rendition of the child she raised."
+There is nothing in life I cannot conquer and a college education is going to be one of my biggest assets."

 - Kallie (Colorado)